dmuth/ansible-btsync/README.md

 For each Droplet you created, add a line which includes the IP address of that host, and the path to your private key file.

-Finally, run the wrapper script: `./go.sh -i ./inventory/production`  If succesful, you'll see lines like this:
+Finally, run the wrapper script: `./go.sh -i ./inventory/production`

+## Success!

+If succesful, you'll see lines like this:

 ![Starting Ansible](images/ansible-start.png)